ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 # Design

+> 🎥 This chapter describes how to design software to be secure, focusing on key secure design principles such as least privilege, complete mediation, and input validation.
+These principles will help you avoid common problems and make your software harder to attack.

 This chapter describes how to design software to be secure, focusing on key secure design principles such as least privilege, complete mediation, and input validation.

 Learning objectives: